Blog-Reference and Blog-Reference

 The axiomatically correct 3-sector relation reads (G−T)≡Qm+Sm,#1 i.e. the government’s deficit (surplus) is exactly equal at all times to the SUM of the business sector’s surplus (deficit) and the household sector’s surplus (deficit).

 The business sector’s surplus Qm is called profit and the household sector’s surplus Sm is called saving.
 The business sector’s deficit is called loss and the household sector’s deficit is called dissaving.
-All combinations of business sector’s profit/loss and household sector’s saving/dissaving that are equal to (G−T) are possible.
+All combinations of the business sector’s profit/loss and the household sector’s saving/dissaving that is equal to (G−T) are possible.

 #2 Wikipedia and the promotion of economists’ idiotism